In our modern-day human culture, decomposition and decay have often come to be viewed quite negatively.

 The former is mainly associated with things that are rotten, have a bad smell and are generally symptomatic of death.
 The latter is similarly viewed as undesirable.
 Examples include urban decay, or, on a more personal level, tooth decay.
 However, decomposition and decay are vital processes in nature.
 They play an essential role in the breakdown of organic matter, recycling it and making it available again for new organisms to utilise.

-Decomposition and decay are the yin to the yang of growth, and together they form two halves of the whole that is the closed-loop cycle of natural ecosystems.
-Everything dies, and without the processes of decomposition and decay the world would quickly become not only overflowing with the remains of dead plants and animals, but also would experience a decline in new growth, due to a shortage of nutrients, that would be locked up and unavailable in the dead forms.
+Decomposition and decay are the yin to the yang of growth.
+Together they form two halves of the whole that is the closed-loop cycle of natural ecosystems.
+Everything dies, and without decomposition and decay the world would overflow with plant and animal remains.
+It would also experience a decline in new growth, due to a shortage of nutrients that would be locked up and unavailable in the dead forms.

 What is decomposition?